brianmcn/Zelda1RandoTools/doc/use.md

 <a id="circle-overworld">You can middle-click any overworld tile to 'circle it'</a> (middle-clicking again toggles the circle back off); use this however you like, perhaps to
 remind you of a screen with easy-to-kill bomb-droppers, for example.
 You can also shift-left-click to add a one-character label to the circle, or shift-right-click to change the color of the circle.
+(When a tile has a circle, scroll wheel will change the color of the circle, rather than its typical action of bringing up the overworld popup menu for that tile.)
 Here are some examples:

 ![Overworld circle](screenshots/overworld-middle-click-circle.png)